 All of our product candidates are still in an early stage of development, and we cannot be assured that the development of any of our product candidates will ultimately be successful.
-Results from preclinical testing and earlier clinical studies, including clinical studies with similar product candidates, are not necessarily predictive of future clinical study results.
-While we have demonstrated in preclinical models that a single administration of ProTmune resulted in a statistically-significant reduction in GvHD score and improvement in survival, as compared to vehicle-treated cells, we may not observe similar results in future preclinical or clinical studies of ProTmune.
-Additionally, while subjects treated with ProHema, one of our prior product candidates, in an earlier clinical trial experienced a reduction in the number of severe viral infection-related adverse events, these results should not be relied upon as predictive of any clinical study results with ProTmune.
-Although ProTmune and ProHema are similar compositions of human hematopoietic cells that have been programmed ex vivo with FT1050, ProTmune and ProHema are different product candidates resulting from different manufacturing processes.
-For example, ProHema consists of umbilical cord blood that is programmed ex vivo with FT1050 and a second small molecule, FT4145.
-Further, earlier clinical trials of ProHema were based on a different study design and assessed different endpoints than our current clinical trial of ProTmune.
+Results from preclinical testing, process development and manufacturing activities, and earlier clinical studies, including clinical studies with similar product candidates, are not necessarily predictive of future results, including clinical trial results.
+While we have demonstrated in preclinical models that a single administration of ProTmune resulted in a statistically-significant reduction in GvHD score and improvement in survival, as compared to vehicle-treated cells, we may not observe similar results in future preclinical or clinical studies of ProTmune, including our Phase 1/2 PROTECT study.
+Additionally, while subjects treated with one of our prior product candidates, which was undergoing development for use as an allogeneic umbilical cord blood graft in HSCT, experienced a reduction in the number of severe viral infection-related adverse events in an earlier clinical trial, these results should not be relied upon as predictive of any clinical study results with ProTmune.
+Although ProTmune is of similar composition, ProTmune is a different product candidate resulting from a different manufacturing process.
+For example, our prior product candidate consisted of umbilical cord blood programmed ex vivo with FT1050, while ProTmune consists of mobilized peripheral blood programmed ex vivo with FT1050, while ProTmune consists of mobilized peripheral blood programmed ex vivo with FT1050 and a second small molecule, FT4145.
+Further, the earlier clinical trial was based on a different study design and assessed different endpoints than our current clinical trial of ProTmune.